 In fact, our modern calendar is very much like the one that Julius Caesar enacted the year before his death.
 It had 365 days and 12 months each year.
 It even took into account the fact that Earth’s orbit around the sun isn’t a whole number of days, by adding a leap day every few years.

 Bottom line: The Ides of March corresponded to March 15 in ancient Rome.
-We remember them thanks to William Shakespeare, in whose play Julius Caesar a fortune teller tells Caesar to beware the Ides of March.
+We remember them thanks to William Shakespeare’s play Julius Caesar.